gmvdm/pseudofish/content/musing/modern-china.md

 is a fascinating book, covering the philosophies of 11 leading thinkers and spanning from the Opium Wars in the 1800s through to modern times.

+> As the dramatis personae of this book abundantly illustrate, China’s modern
+> thinkers and leaders, smarting from the humiliation of precipitous decline and
+> foreign incursion, had their own more immediate and urgent goal, namely, the
+> restoration of national wealth, power and greatness.

 This book requires that you have a reasonable knowledge of [Chinese history](http://chinahistorypodcast.com/), and is stronger for assuming familiarity.